ronenfe/Addons.AwsSdk/README.md

 This client will let you send a json and it will sign and send it to the api gateway.
 Signing happens with an algoritm Implemented in another Nuget.

 usage:
-_serviceRoute is the function you call in the api gateway _serviceExportName will be the export name, it's value should be the url that the api gateway is using.

     var client = new ApiGatewayClient(_accessKey, _secretKey, _regionName);
     var response = await client.PostAsync(_address, HttpMethod.Post, _json);